 This information is readily accessible, as Greenville County has done an amazing job digitizing these records and making them available for public use.
 Through this resource, citizens will be empowered to find all types of public records in Greenville County through official channels to learn more about another person or see what’s on their own record.

-How To Find Recent Arrests in Greenville County South Carolina for Free
+How To Access Recent Arrest Records for Free in Greenville County South Carolina

 Fortunately for interested members of the public, both the Greenville County Sheriff’s Office and local police departments are committed to providing easy access to arrest records, incident reports, and traffic violations.